If you have young children, try these simple yet thoughtful Martin Luther King Jr Day activities.

 Voila!
 That's it!
 Such a simple, but meaningful way to commemorate Martin Luther King Jr. Day with younger kids at home.

 Click here to download the Martin Luther King.
-Jr. Printable by Urban Bliss
+Jr. Activities Printable

 PRINTABLE HINTS & USAGE: